Poverty in Canada: Child credits

 Low-income Canadians are eligible for the Canada Child Tax Benefit (a federal benefit), and provincial child tax credits or benefits and Québec family allowances.
 For example, Ontario pays a benefit scheduled to grow to $180 per month by 2011 for a family earnings less than $20,000 with two children.
 These credits are not taxed (see Income taxes in Canada#Income not taxed).

 Minimum wage laws

 Under the Constitution of Canada, the responsibility for enacting and enforcing labour laws including minimum wages in Canada rests with the ten provinces, the three territories also having been granted this power by virtue of federal legislation.
 This means that each province and territory has its own minimum wage.
-The lowest general minimum wage currently in force is that of the Saskatchewan ($11.45/hour), the highest is that of British Columbia ($15.20/hour).
+The lowest general minimum wage currently in force is that of the Alberta ($15.00/hour), the highest is that of Nunavut ($19.75/hour).
 Some provinces allow lower wages to be paid to liquor servers and other tip earners, and/or to inexperienced employees.